cryptocopycats/awesome-cryptokitties-bubble/README.md

-# Awesome CryptoKitties
+# Awesome CryptoKitties (& CryptoCopycats)

-A collection about Awesome CryptoKitties (Yes, Cute Little Cartoon Cats) on the Blockchain! - digital assets secured on a distributed public databases w/ crypto hashes.
+A collection about Awesome CryptoKitties (Yes, Cute Little Cartoon Cats) on the Blockchain! and CryptoCopycats - digital collectibles secured on a distributed public databases w/ crypto hashes.
 Are CryptoPuppies the new CryptoKitties?
 Contributions welcome.

 Contents